 Sometimes, it can be hard to make sales at craft fairs.
-You might be wondering how you can improve your chances of making a sale.
+You might be wondering how you can improve your sales.

 Here are some tips to help you optimize your craft fairs: